kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

           # Tells what user and group should own the persisted folder (only used along the sync: true)
           chown: user:group

-    # By default, Kool Cloud will rollout new deployments in a blue-green fashion.
+    # By default, Kool.dev Cloud will rollout new deployments in a blue-green fashion.
     # If you want to disable it and make sure the current running container
     # is stopped before the new one is created, set 'recreate: true'.
     recreate: false